 Being the gambling hub of the United States, Nevada features dozens of poker rooms and casinos working around the clock.
 Las Vegas is definitely the place to visit if you are looking for some live action at the poker tables.
 If you are planning a trip to Sin City, we highly recommend you check out the following options while in town.

 Here are some of pokerfuse’s picks for top brick-and-mortar casinos in Nevada:

 Aria is one of the most iconic Las Vegas casinos.
-Located right on the strip, this venue offers all types of gambling entertainment 24/7.
+This venue is located right on the strip and offers all types of gambling entertainment 24/7.